Evandro Nunes is a trainer at the world-famous Gracie Jiu-Jitsu University and has earned several world championship Brazilian Jiu-Jitsu medals.

 “Success is truly getting in touch with myself to know what I’m feeling and then being able to express it free of judgment or fear,” Evandro said.
 “Success is being honest.”

-strong>Did you enjoy this interview?
-Click HERE to get the book with other interviews.
+Did you enjoy this interview?
+Click HERE to get the books with other interviews.